*Updated May 13th, 2025

 If your vehicle is severely damaged in an accident, your insurance company may determine that repairing it would cost more than its actual cash value.
 In this case, the insurer will declare the car a total loss and consider the damaged vehicle a totaled car.
-When your insurance company decides to total your car, it means the vehicle is deemed a total loss, and the insurer offers a payout based on its pre-accident fair market value and what the car is worth at the date of the accident.
+When your car is totaled, it means the vehicle is deemed a “total loss”, and the insurer offers a payout based on its pre-accident fair market value and what the car is worth at the time of the accident.

 Understanding how total loss claims work—step by step—puts you in a stronger position to negotiate, minimize out-of-pocket expenses, and make informed choices about the next steps to take.
 This guide walks you through what to expect, how to respond, and what to do if the insurance company’s payout doesn’t meet your needs.